A5H73Y/Parkour/docs/tutorials/parkour-config.md

 Plugin Configuration
 ======

-Parkour will create and maintain various YAML files in the plugin's config folder, the only files which you are able to edit freely are `config.yml` and `strings.yml`.
+Parkour is incredibly customisable, allowing you to modify the plugin exactly to what your server requires.
+Parkour will create and maintain various YAML files in the plugin's config folder.

-To make changes, edit to the value you want, save the file, then enter `/pa reload` into game or the console.
-Reloading the server can sometimes not apply the changes.
+To make changes, edit to the value you want, and save the file. _It is no longer required to use /pa reload_.

 Some properties require the server to restart to apply the changes, these include changes to scoreboard, adding 3rd party plugin support, etc.

-It's important to know that YAML has very strict formatting rules and will fail if you accidentally break any of these, if you are having any issues please use a [YAML Validator](https://codebeautify.org/yaml-validator).
+It's important to know that YAML has very strict formatting rules and will fail if any of those are broken.
+If you are having any issues please use a [YAML Validator](https://codebeautify.org/yaml-validator).

 ## config.yml